-Our Groups join the ASRC because they want to be among the best search and rescue teams in the mid-Atlantic region.
+Search and Rescue teams join the ASRC because they want to be among the best search and rescue organizations in the mid-Atlantic region.
 They share our core values, want to practice their craft at a higher level, and enable themselves to offer the best services to their clients (the lost person AND the responsible authority).

 Review our governing documents to see if your organization’s philosophy is a match for ours.

 Benefits of Group Membership

 Membership within the ASRC offers many benefits including:

 - Access to up-to-date and high quality training standards and credentialing system;

 - Specialized interest groups who continually work to advance the state of the practice of search and rescue;